Directed and Created by Christopher Haydon

 Longing to Belong is available to watch on BBC iPlayer HERE – one of several films commissioned to reflect the Birmingham 2022 festival’s celebration of creativity and culture around the Commonwealth Games.

-Longing to Belong was also screened as part of Flatpack’s Pick ‘n’ Mix: Birmingham 2022 event at The Mockingbird Cinema in December 2022.
+Longing to Belong has been screened as part of Flatpack’s Pick ‘n’ Mix: Birmingham 2022 event at The Mockingbird Cinema in December 2022, as well as the UK Shorts Showcase and Guardian’s of Hope Collection, as part of the I Will Tell International Film Festival in September 2023.

 Longing to Belong is available to watch on BBC iPlayer HERE.